nojronatron/nojronatron.github.io/continuing-education/aspdotnet-learnings.md

 - When passing Parameters around, use `Microsoft.AspNetCore.Components.EventCallback`.
 This is an event handler delegate type (struct) that can be used to cast an event handler (i.e. onclick() or lambda) to a parameter on the Fragment/Child Razor Component.
 Similar to passing a function using React `props`.
 - Blazor Server _maintains a copy of the client-side DOM_.
 Avoid corrupting this but _not_ updating the DOM server-side.
 - JavaScript code can be injected using `@inject IJSRuntime JS` in the top portion of a Razor Page.
 Utilize the `JS` Runtime code like you would anywhere else, such as in an event handler: `await JS.InvokeVoidAsync("alert", msg);`.
 This is called _JavaScript Interop_, and it enables doing things in JS, that Blazor cannot do natively.
+- When using JavaScript Interop and calling `InvokeAsync<T>()` to run JavaScript code, it might be necessary to include _triple quotes_, which enforces a literal string to be passed, for times when embedded quote marks are necessary in the encapsulated JavaScript code.
+- There are 3 ways to include JavaScript code into HTML: Write the code in-line within a `<script>` element, reference a JavaScript library on the file system within a `<script>` element, or reference a _remote JavaScript package_ by referencing a web url i.e. `<script src="https://cdn.jsdelivr.net/npm/package@latest/dist/thePackage.min.js"></script>`.
+- Implement an Interface in a Razor Component using `@implements`, such as `@implements IDisposable`, then implement the required method(s).
+- Force a Component to _rerender_ by calling `StateHasChanged()`, a Component built-in method!
+- Remember: The entire point of a component is to display a page with a state, therefore the Component Lifecycle _must be adhered to_, ensuring the page rendering is correct for the state of the data it carries or updates.
+- CTOR Injection is _not supported_ in Blazor Components.
+Use `@inject` syntax instead.

 ## Minimal APIs